the-fearless-knight/mass/README.md

 * Checks if the target is online (via fping)
 * Bruteforces subdomains using 'subdomains-top1million-5000.txt' in Seclists (Change it if needed)
-* Interacts directly with the target (like directory enumeration), instead of relying on public data

 ## Drawbacks
 It can't be used for internal/private targets